Draft Day 3: Kickers and running backs take NFL spotlight

 ”I am continuing to be myself,” he said. ”I am not trying to be anybody else.
 I am going to come to work every day and get 1% better.
 That is how I look at it.
 I do not worry too much about the naysayers and critics.
 The Patriots believe in me, and those coaches, players, and organization believed in me, and those are the people I’m going to try to prove right, that this pick was the right one.”

-No surprise that the national champion Georgia Bulldogs were dominating these proceedings, either.
-They set a record through six rounds by having 15 selected: eight on defense, six on offense, and punter Camarda.
+No surprise that the national champion Georgia Bulldogs dominated these proceedings overall.
+They set a record through six rounds by having 15 selected: eight on defense, six on offense, and punter Camarda, which is the number they finished with.
+And Cincinnati had more draftees (nine) than Ohio State (five).

+At the other end, Texas didn’t have a player drafted for just the second time since the 1970 merger.
+The other was in 2014, the last class for coach Mack Brown, who led the Longhorns to the 2005 national championship.

+Texas, on its third coach since Brown, wasn’t the only Big 12 school from the football-crazed Lone Star State to get shut out.
+TCU went without a pick for the first time since 2008 after the Horned Frogs and 20-year coach Gary Patterson agreed to part ways midseason last year.

-AP Sports Writers Charles Odum, Stephen Whyno, Tom Withers, Fred Goodall and Noah Trister contributed.
+Pro Football Writer Schuyler Dixon and Sports Writers Charles Odum, Stephen Whyno, Tom Withers, Fred Goodall, John Wawrow and Noah Trister contributed.